-This Code sets uniform requirements (Regulations) for design, methods of construction, operation and maintenance of both public and private water supply, storage and distribution facilities and water service connections served by the water system of the Twain Harte Community Services District (hereinafter referred to as "District").
+This Code establishes uniform requirements for design, construction, operation and maintenance of both public and private water supply, storage and distribution facilities and water service connections served by the water system of the Twain Harte Community Services District (hereinafter referred to as "District").
+It also provides for the user charges and fees for the equitable distribution of cost of all users.
 Uniform application of these Regulations to all Customers served by the District water system shall enable the District to comply with the water quality requirements set by the Environmental Protection Agency (EPA) and the State Water Resources Control Board (SWRCB) and such other state and/or national standards of performance which may apply.